• Skip to content

 You read ebooks on ereaders like Kindle or Kobo, on computers, or by using apps on tablets and smartphones.

-Like print books, well-designed ebooks can help children learn language and develop social, listening and thinking skills.
+Well-designed ebooks can help children learn language and develop social, listening and thinking skills, just like print books.

 Ebooks can also be a different and fun way for children to enjoy reading, experience stories and learn information.
 For example:

-- Illustrations, animations and games can help children understand and recall story details.
+• Illustrations, animations and games in ebooks can help children understand and recall story details.

-- Music can help children understand characters and plot developments.
+• Music in ebooks can help children understand characters and plot developments.

-- Dictionaries and narration can help children learn new words and expand vocabulary.
+• Dictionaries and narration in ebooks can help children learn new words and expand vocabulary.

 Ebooks can help beginning readers and children who struggle to read independently, including children with learning difficulties.
 For example, these children can listen to narration while they follow the words.
 They can also use interactive features to better understand stories.